 Molecular and Cellular Neurosciences

 Digital Object Identifier (DOI)

 Lukas, Ronald J.; Norman, Sylvia A.; and Lucero, Linda, "Characterization Of Nicotinic Acetylcholine Receptors Expressed By Cells Of The Sh-Sy5Y Human Neuroblastoma Clonal Line" (1993).
-Neurobiology.
+Translational Neuroscience.
 194.